 The Department for Education is introducing compulsory Relationships Education for primary pupils and Relationships and Sex Education (RSE) for secondary pupils from September 2020.
 Also, from September 2020 it will be compulsory for all schools to teach health education.

-The new RSHE curriculum became compulsory from September 2020.
-Schools should have started teaching from that date if they met the statutory requirements.
+The new RHE curriculum became compulsory from September 2020.

-However If they were not ready, or were unable to meet the requirements, teaching should begin by the start of the summer term 2021.
+However If they were not ready, or were unable to meet the requirements, teaching could have been postponed to the start of the summer term 2021.

 The focus in Luton primary schools is teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to:

 - relationships with other children and with adults

 - develop into healthy informed and emotionally well citizens within modern Britain

 - be able to recognise harmful behaviours